Earth's Habitat Change

 Argentine aircraft carrier 25 de Mayo (former UK HMS Venerable R63, and Netherlands HNLMS Karel Doorman R81), circa 1982.

-In fact any mobile construction or machine can become architecture if certain conditions apply: first, it has to be thought and designed not just with ergonometric parameters, but for an explicit multi-spatial functionality; for instance, a caravan is a vehicle that travels on a route and then stops, opens its back or side doors and suddenly is integrated with the surroundings: then it becomes a temporary camp for its occupants, which is clearly an architecture action; second, it should not only offer shelter against weather, but serve to certain specialised living qualities: working, resting, playing; third, it has to be flexible enough to offer different unexpected or unplanned activities.
-There are a few architectural principles in history so clearly defined like Organicism, which in many ways has to do with survival, I will explain why.
 The spirit of a building is something not difficult to see or perceive... if it has one.
-In general, classic architecture had a strong link with nature and mind (geometry, maths); this relation was not only figurative -anthropomorphic language represented in the Orders (Doric, Ionic, Corinthian) but the whole architecture system was based on a repertoire of signs, that referred to proportions and human scale.
-This is the first principle abandoned by Modern Movement (CIAM, Le Corbusier), however kept by a few masters like Walter Gropius or Richard Neutra, not associates with the former, and both admirers of Frank Lloyd Wright.
-Second, proportions also had to do with the ergonometric vector of a person walking in continuity both in outdoors or surroundings of the building and in its interior.
+In general, classic architecture had a strong link with Nature and mind, expressed in geometry and mathematics; this relation was not only figurative -anthropomorphic language represented in the Greek Orders (Doric, Ionic, Corinthian) but the whole architecture system was based on a repertoire of signs, that referred to proportions and human escale.
+This is the first principle abandoned by Modern Movement (CIAM, Le Corbusier), however kept by a few masters like Walter Gropius or Richard Neutra, both admirers of Frank Lloyd Wright's work.
+Second, proportions also had to do with the implicances of a person walking in continuity both in outdoors -or surroundings of the building- and in its interior.

 Pouchulu's London Bridge Project, London, UK, 1998, a living bridge (linear city on top) on legs (flats) over a road bridge, connecting the North with the South of London: waiting for sea level rise?
 Pencil, coloured pencils and oil on Canson.